AidanShirey/AidanShirey/README.md

 About Me 🧑🏼

 I'm a recently graduated Computer Science major based in Los Angeles, California.
 My beginning as a Software Engineer began with a strong passion for everything tech-related at a young age.
-The early years of the internet intrigued me because the unknown potential of it was the most interesting aspect.
+The early years of the internet intrigued me because of its unknown potential.
 Now, I write software in Java, JavaScript, C++, and Python.
 Feel free to DM me on LinkedIn or email me at aidan.shirey@gmail.com!

 # ToolBox
 <p>